 lack of instructions on how to mount the material support-ends.
 There was no mention at all on which way they mount, or how to insert the bolt to mount it.
 After some fusing around we figured it out, I think.

 Milwaukee Miter Saw Stand – Saw Brackets

 The saw comes with a bracket system that fits all brands of miter saws.
 The brackets are secured to your miter saw and allow you to clip the saw easily, on and off the stand.
 This new design is way faster than the older front-lever version and are situated in the back end of the bracket.
-Milwaukee placed the levers on the backside based on their own miter saw design.
-Most people carry this miter saw by the handles, and its both natural and intuitive to simply reach a few more inches to activate the levers.
+Milwaukee placed the levers on the backside based on their own miter saw the design.
+Most people carry this miter saw by the handles and its both natural and intuitive to simply reach a few more inches to activate the levers.
 A time-saving design indeed.

 NOTE – On one stand we tested we encountered an issue with the alignment of the spring release lever.
 The geometry of the handle is almost u-shaped and the bottom of the lever handle was hitting the red, metal bracket housing.
 This made opening the release impossible until the handle was bent back into the groove.
 Two other crew members also reviewing different stands did not have this issue.

 We brought the matter to Milwaukee’s attention and they advised me that a “fix is already in place,” and that we must have received an older version.
 Since they discovered the issue they redesigned the geometry of the handle to extend deeper in the red metal channel, thus alleviating any risk of this occurring.
 A test on a replacement bracket set was fine, and we’ve had no issues since.